The Old Testament is filled with predictions of Jesus’ birth and many details about him.

 Now we have a righteous sacrifice already made to pay for the sins we repent of and turn from.

 So repent!
 His return is pressing closer each day.
-Since even the angels in Heaven don’t know when that great and final day will be, we shouldn’t take the chance at assuming we have plenty of time to get right with Him.
+Since even the angels in Heaven don’t know when that great and final day will be, we shouldn’t take the chance of assuming we have plenty of time to get right with Him.

 Tomorrow may be too late!